 I heart the inspiration for the Ecological Calendar, which is available both as a wall calendar and as an engagement calendar.
 It’s beautifully designed and meant to help you notice the natural rhythms of the year.
 In the engagement calendar, each weekly page shows celestial events, the ratio of sun to darkness, natural seasonal events, the tides and a preview of what’s to come.
 The right hand page offers space to write in your commitments or comments.
 It begins on Winter Solstice, as every calendar should.
 I love it that the creators have named the months and the days fanciful, seasonal names, just like the creators of the French Revolutionary calendar.
 Winter is Celeste, Sleet and Bluster.
 December 24 is MoonGlow, December 25 SnowLine, December 26 Ice Floe and December 27 Frozen Lake.
 But these names point out one problem of seasonal calendars: they don’t fit all regions.
 There are no frozen lakes in Seattle, and I’d be surprised if the emphasis on snow in winter works for residents of Florida or Southern California.

-For the past four years, I’ve been enjoying the treasure trove of seasonal information collected by Bill Felker who publishes Poor Will’s Almanack.
+For the past six years, I’ve been enjoying the treasure trove of seasonal information collected by Bill Felker who publishes Poor Will’s Almanack.
 Felker started paying attention to the weather patterns where he lives in Yellow Springs, Ohio after his wife gave me a gift of a barometer, and that expanded into a passionate devotion to all indications of seasonal time.
 He predicts weather patterns, lists flowering plants for every day of year, provides a pollen count and a SAD index (hours of sunlight available), describes what’s happening in the night sky, and writes a perceptive and elegant essay to begin each month.
-You can order the 2012 edition at his web site.
+You can order the 2018 edition or his book of essays at his web site or at Amazon.

 One year when I was really struggling to find balance in my life, I made a collage calendar showing the year as a circle with different slices of pictures for each month.
 December and January were time off months, months for dreams and visions, which I depicted with a starry sky background.
 February, April, July and October were months I wanted to focus on my teaching, indicated by fields of lavender.
 March, June, September and November were months I planned to focus on my writing (I used the image of a page of handwriting).
 May was my month for sending out my work (I figured if I could get it all done in one month of the year, I’d be relieved of the pressure I always feel to market my work).
 I indicated this month with flowers and a hummingbird drinking from them.
 August was a vacation month (camels in the desert).
 This calendar proved to be enormously useful to me since every time I was feeling frantic, I simply looked at it to figure out my priorities.